utk-team/utk/examples/Readme.md

 ----------------------------------------------

 Both version should produce similar results (up to seeding which is not properly done).
-Code might be long to run depending on configs option (which should be set in the code directly).
+Code might be long to run depending on config options (which should be set in the code directly).
 Parrallelization can be controlled by setting `OMP_NUM_THREADS` environment variable.

 Data may be plotted with the `python plots.py path_to_csv` command.